swiftbiosciences/primerclip/README.md

         samtools view -h yourbamfile.bam > yoursamfile.sam

-3. You should now have an alignment file in SAM format which can be used as input to the primerclip tool.
+3. Run primerclip to generate a primer-trimmed SAM file.

 Primerclip takes three arguments:

-1. alignment file in SAM format (see above if you're not sure how to get a SAM file from your FASTQ files)
+1. alignment input file in SAM format (see above if you're not sure how to get a SAM file from your FASTQ files) [alignmentfile.sam]

-2. a text "master" file containing the target and primer coordinates (as well as other information) for each amplicon in the panel used to create the library.
-    Master files for each Swift Accel-Amplicon panel are available at swiftbiosci.com.
+2. a text "master" input file containing the target and primer coordinates (as well as other information) for each amplicon in the panel used to create the library. [masterfile.sam] Master files for each Swift Accel-Amplicon panel are available at swiftbiosci.com.
 Primerclip extracts the primer genomic coordinates from the master file to use for trimming primers from the aligned reads.

-3. the desired name of the output file containing the primer-trimmed alignments in SAM format.
+3. the desired name of the output file containing the primer-trimmed alignments in SAM format. [outputfilename.sam]

 The primerclip output file is in SAM format; it is common to convert The output SAM file to sorted and indexed BAM format using samtools or